×

 When we asked people living in Toulouse about club and activities where newcomers can meet others, they responded:

 "Expats in Toulouse often join various clubs and activities to meet new people and immerse themselves in the local culture.
 These include language exchange groups, where they can practice their French and help others learn their native language.
 They may also join sports clubs, such as football, rugby, or cycling clubs, which are popular in the region.
 Cultural clubs are also a popular choice, offering activities like wine tasting, cooking classes, or art workshops.
 There are also expat groups specifically designed for networking and socializing, such as the American Club of Toulouse or the British Community Committee of France.
 In addition to joining clubs, expats often meet people through their work or their children's schools.
 Many international companies have offices in Toulouse, and these often have social events for their employees.
 Similarly, international schools often have events for parents, providing another opportunity to meet people.
 Volunteering is another great way to meet people and give back to the community.
 There are many charities and non-profit organizations in Toulouse that welcome volunteers.
 Finally, simply exploring the city and its many cafes, markets, and festivals can lead to chance encounters and new friendships.
-Toulouse is known for its friendly and welcoming atmosphere, so don't be afraid to strike up a conversation with locals," said one expat in Toulouse.
+Toulouse is known for its friendly and welcoming atmosphere, so don't be afraid to strike up a conversation with locals," remarked one foreigner who made the move to Toulouse.

 What is life like in Toulouse?